 When you visit Yosemite in August, you find the park at its peak season.
 Everything is open so you’ll find the biggest selection for shopping, dining, and activities.
 Families are enjoying the last bit of summer travel time before school starts again with plenty of hiking options as well as refreshing trips to local swimming holes.

-Important Note for 2024: Yosemite National Park will require reservations to enter the park between on select dates, including August 1-15, and Saturdays and Sundays during the remainder of the month in 2024.
+Important Note for 2024: Yosemite National Park will require reservations to enter the park on select dates, including August 1-15, and Saturdays and Sundays during the remainder of the month.
 Fortunately, guests staying at The Redwoods In Yosemite Vacation Home Rentals, are not subject to the reservation system because all cabins are in Wawona, inside the park.
-If you have a valid Redwoods In Yosemite cabin reservation, simply show a copy of your booking confirmation (a screen capture is OK too), and a photo ID matching the reservation.
+If you have a valid Redwoods In Yosemite cabin reservation, simply show a copy of your booking confirmation (a screen capture is OK too), and a photo ID matching the reservation, so they can check your name off the list.
 You’ll be able to pay the entrance fee at the gate with a credit or debit card.

 Pro tip: If you can, take advantage of the lull in late August.
 Because schools start earlier than they used to, kids often end up back in school by the middle of the month.
 Meanwhile, those without children often wait until after Labor Day to plan their fall trips, leaving a quiet period at the end of August when you can enjoy summer conditions with fewer people around.
 In fact, starting in mid-August you will also often find better discounts on Yosemite lodging.